rvnminers-A-and-N/ipfs-video-kodi/README.md

-# IPFS video plugin for Kodi
+# IPFS video plugin for Kodi  ***Crypticwizardry Kubo IPFS/IPNS added, IPLD support coming soon, need to configure Crypticwizardry IPFS API to support this application, otherwise working!***

 Plugin to browse and play video media from IPFS.